How To Shut Down a PC with an Android Phone

 Option #2: Shut Down Your PC using Remote IP Connection

-Shutdown Start Remote is a nice solution, but we’ve already mentioned its biggest limiting factor—both your devices need to be on the same network.
+Shutdown Start Remote is a nice solution, but we have already mentioned its biggest limiting factor—both your devices need to be on the same network.
 In case you need more flexibility than that, you will need a different program.

 Airytec Switch Off may not be the newest piece of software out there, but it still works great to control your PC’s power functions through the internet.